kamranmuazzam/aca-demia/pages/Oral Contraceptive Pill.md

 		- ### Delayed Start
 			- If the pill is started after day 1 but up to day 5 of the menstrual cycle, additional contraception( e.g., *condoms*) is advised for the first 7 days.
 		- ### Special Cases
-			- After Abortion : Start the pull the next day of abortion.
+			- After Abortion : Start the pill the next day of abortion.
 			- After Chilbbirth
 				- For non-lactating women, start the pill 3 weeks after childbirth.
 				- For lactating women, wait 6 months before starting the pill or use progesterone only pill after 3 weeks during lactation.